AnthonyALu/terminal-application/README.md

         - Utilises a randomising Ruby gem to generate random words so that the user won't be able to predict what they are required to type.
         - Receives input from user to check words typed
         - Receives the user input then stores the data to calculate the user's statistics later.
-        - Calculates wpm and accuracy - Wpm will be calculated based on characters per minute then multiplied by 2.
-The reason it is multiplied by 3 is because unlike normal typing tests, this application uses very random words and requires the user to press the enter button once a word is completed.
+        - Calculates wpm and accuracy - Wpm will be calculated based on characters per minute then divided by 3.
+The reason it is divided by 3 is because an average word is about 5 characters and unlike normal typing tests, this application uses very random words and requires the user to press the enter button once a word is completed.
 This reduces the user's speed by about half as they must stop to process the next word they are given.
         - Stats of typing test including typing speed and accuracy
         - Returns the typing speed in words per minute and displays how accurate the user is with their words.
         - Tells the user which letters they are the least efficient with